zachraymer/subrange/README.md

 # subrange
 Simple node command-line app that analyzes subranges from a .txt file

 To run:
+•Populate input.txt with subrange data
-open in terminal and run "npm start"
+•Open terminal and run "npm start"